jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3b1.md

 date=  2020-01-17
 image=  "/covers/wn.jpg"
-description=  "The second kind is the rude produce which human industry can multiply in proportion to the demand--Beef, Deer Meat" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-10b" linkbtext=  "Chapter 10 Part 2a" linkf=  "/research/smith/wealth-of-nations/book-2" linkftext=  "Chapter 10 Part 2b"
-# heading=  Chapter 11 Part 3b Digression 3b1
+description=  "The second kind is the rude produce which human industry can multiply in proportion to the demand--Beef, Deer Meat" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3a" linkbtext=  "Chapter 11 Digression d3a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3b2" linkbtext=  "Chapter 11 Digression d3b2" heading=  "Chapter 11 Part 3b Digression 3b1" icon=  "/icons/smith.png"
-icon=  "/icons/smith.png"
-# linkbook=  https= //play.google.com/store/books/details/Juan_Dalisay_Jr_The_Simple_Wealth_of_Nations_by_Ad?id=BjnPDwAAQBAJ
-# linkbooktext=  Support Superphysics by buying the ebook
 +++

 {{< s v="195" >}} The second kind is the rude produce which human industry can multiply in proportion to the demand.